Alexpascual28/rlis_inventory_system/README.md

 **Manual Execution**

 * Go to the Apps Script window.
-* Select the function you want to run from the dropdown.
+* Select the function you want to run from the drop-down.
 * Click the **play/run** button.

 **Trigger Setup**